 IBiS Academic Director R. Edward Freeman developed and will teach in September 2013 one of Darden's first massive open online courses (MOOCs) through Coursera.
 "New Models of Business in Society" examines the critical role that business plays in society and discusses the new models of business that are changing the way that companies create value.
 Read about Freeman and his course on the IBiS blog.

-Philosophy on Business: Business in Society
+Philosophy and Business: Business in Society

 Field Work in Social Enterprise: Reducing Poverty in Charlottesville